Working Papers

 the 2nd annual International Conference on the Science of Science and Innovation (ICSSI) (Northwestern University, Evanston, IL, June 2023)

-with Natarajan Balasubramanian and Chris Forman
+with Natarajan Balasubramanian and Chris Forman, Strategic Management Journal (2024)

 We investigate how worker mobility influences the adoption of a new general-purpose technology (GPT).
 Using data from over 153,000 establishments between 2010 and 2018, we observe establishment decisions to adopt machine learning.
 Taking advantage of state-level changes to the enforceability of noncompete agreements as an exogenous shock to worker mobility, we find that changes that facilitate worker movements are associated with a significant decline in the likelihood of adoption.
 Moreover, the magnitude of establishment response depends upon characteristics of the establishment and the location in which it resides, in particular, establishment size and number of large establishments in the same industry-location.
 These results are consistent with the view that increases in worker mobility lead to greater risks for establishments that are contemplating adoption of a new GPT that involves significant downstream innovation.